wbreeze/acd_stats/prechi/README.md

 With counts of how often a judge gives a grade, there are sometimes low numbers associated with a grade.
 The judge gave the grade not at all, or one or two times.
-To do the Chi-Squared analysis, we join those low-incidence clases with neighboring ones.
+To do the Chi-Squared analysis, we join those low-incidence classes with neighboring ones.

 ## Installation